-- Readmission placement may occur only once and must occur within one year. - A student may choose to reapply into first semester through the selective admission process at any time, and it is considered the one readmission. - 3.
-The student must supply requested information to support readmission eligibility. - 4.
-Students will be subject to readmission exams and must meet minimum grade criterions to determine re-entry point for admission.
+- 1. Readmission placement may occur only once and must occur within one year. - 2.
+The student must supply requested information to support readmission eligibility. - 3.
+Students will be subject to readmission exams and must meet minimum grade criterions to determine re-entry point for admission. - 4.
+Students who are unsuccessful in more than one course are not eligible for readmission and will be withdrawn from the program.